sulej-piotr/BlendToZen/README.md

 ## Plans for future of this project

-First of all, I want to rewrite remaining parts of quick prototype that I've created.
-This includes WayNet support (using geometry nodes to visualise connections between the waypoints) and generating assets from ``Gothic`` scripts (items) and meshes.
+First of all, I want to rewrite remaining part of quick prototype that I've created - generating assets from ``Gothic`` scripts (items) and meshes.

 Later on I will be using this module for creation of my small ZEN and slowly adding more types of objects that I will need in this ZEN.
 I definitely need `oCMobInter`, `oCZoneMusicDefault` and `zCVobStartpoint`, maybe also `zCVobLight` and few more.